bit101/tinfox/README.md

 tinfox uses almost the exact same template format as tinpig.
 The only differences:

 - tinpig uses a `tinpig.json` manifest file whereas tinfox uses `template.json`
-- tinpig tokens have an `isPath` property.
-If a token is a path, it will be checked against invalid path chars when entered. tinfox does not do this (yet).
 - Special tokens:
     - `TINPIG_USER_NAME` and `TINPIG_USER_EMAIL` do not exist in tinfox as the user name and email have been removed from config.
     - `TINPIG_PROJECT_PATH` has become `PROJECT_PATH`